jklsnt/taproot3/src/corners/huxley/KBx21sm1SelfEvals.md

 I want to do more with historiography and the concept of how context changes how our view of historical events evolve.
 I also want to work on dealing with multiple different levels of abstraction elegantly in my writing.

+# part two!
+*ending junior year.*

+## japanese
+1) Highlights
+What were some of the highlights for you in Japanese this semester?
+What work are you most proud of?
+What area(s) did you make the most progress in this semester?
+How have you grown as a learner of Japanese and Japanese culture?
+- I'm perhaps most proud of my growth in the speaking projects throughout the year.
+In the beginning I was barely able to form sentences, but by the end of the year, I was able to truly converse!
+I'm also proud of the final essay I wrote for Japanese — I spent a lot of time trying to make sure my sentences were clear and correct, and it was fun to be able to choose what I wanted to communicate in a fuller form.

+2) Challenges
+What area(s) challenged you the most this semester?
+How did you deal with these challenges?
+What can you do to improve in these areas?
+What can I do to help you improve?
+- Kanji is still a challenge, although less so.
+It takes me much longer to study the kanji than the other content.
+What has helped is a new flashcard system, and studying in much much smaller bursts more regularly and over a longer period of time.

+3) Goals
+What were your goals for this semester?
+Did you reach them?
+What are your goals for next semester?
+What topics or skills do you want to focus on next semester?
+What are your long-term goals in Japanese?
+How can I help you reach those goals?
+- Last semester, I wrote: "for next semester, I want to focus on improving the fluidity of my sentences."
+In my most recent essay, and most recent speaking assignment, I think I definitely did this!
+For the future, I want to improve on the speed of going from meaning to sentence, or thinking on my feet.

+## probability
+1. What were three things you particularly enjoyed about this class?
+	- The clear progression in concepts over the course of the semester was incredibly rewarding.
+	- I enjoyed the amount of problems that focused on clever problem solving.
+	- I enjoyed the sense of math-for-fun and math-as-communal that was omnipresent in the class.

+2. If you could retake this class, what would you change about your approach?
+What would you keep the same?
+	- If I could retake the class, I would:
+		- Make sure to have a better organizational system between my notes and my classwork
+		- Brush up on calculus...
+		- Spend more time out of class going through the textbook and problems we didn't get to in class
+	- I would continue reviewing the in class lectures out of class
+	- I would continue seeking out places to do simulation

+3. If you could redesign this class from a teacher's perspective, what would you change?
+What would you keep the same?
+	- I would add some consistent but minor homework (maybe 2-4 easy-ish problems per class) that focus on clear concept review
+	- I might make some of the problems less algebra heavy — sometimes, it felt like a lot of grinding that focused on algebra tricks instead of understanding
+	- I would keep the low stress curiosity driven collaborative environment
+	- The conceptual progression and worksheets are really well designed.

+4. How might you imagine using the material from this class in future work?
+	- I'm looking forward to doing a lot of ML in the near future — having an understanding of probability and the actual math behind all these systems that utilize differing distributions will be incredibly helpful.
+	- I will continue to enjoy having a better background to argue about Bayesian Statistics with my uncles every Sunday :)
+	- More broadly, knowing the actual math behind probability will help me make more informed and thus better decisions.
+In a sense, it's the language of prediction — something we try to do multiple times a day.